EduardBargues/cicd-template/README.md

   - **Performance testing**

-    The folder _tests/performance/average_ holds some _performance_ tests as a dotnet core 3.1 console application that "attacks" your deployed API and computes the average response time for all its endpoints using several threads.
+    The folder _tests/performance/average_ holds some _performance_ tests as a .js script that "attacks" your deployed API and computes the average response time for all its endpoints using several threads.

   - **First response time**